tvergilio/motown-house/README.md

 # Motown House

 A digital record store for classic Motown albums built with Next.js and TypeScript.
-This application displays a curated collection of vinyl records with full CRUD functionality.
+This application displays a curated collection of vinyl records with full CRUD functionality and iTunes integration for discovering new albums.

-## Features
+## ✨ Features

+### Core Functionality
-- **Browse Albums**: View a collection of classic Motown albums
+- **Browse Albums**: View a collection of classic Motown albums with large cover art
-- **Search**: Search albums by title or artist
+- **Advanced Search**: Multi-token search across title, artist, genre, and year with diacritics support
-- **CRUD Operations**: Create, read, update, and delete albums
+- **CRUD Operations**: Create, read, update, and delete albums with comprehensive validation
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Mobile-first design that works perfectly on all devices

-- **Error Handling**: Graceful handling of API errors
+### iTunes Integration
+- **iTunes Search**: Search the iTunes catalog to discover albums
+- **Visual Preview**: Large album cover previews when importing from iTunes
+- **Genre Mapping**: Automatic mapping from iTunes genres to our classification system
+- **Cached Results**: Smart caching of search results for improved performance

+### Performance & UX
+- **Image Caching**: Server-side image proxy with 24-hour caching for Apple Music artwork
+- **Search Caching**: 10-minute caching of iTunes search results
+- **Optimized Images**: Automatic upscaling to high-resolution (600x600) artwork
-- **Loading States**: Skeleton loading for better UX
+- **Loading States**: Skeleton loading and error handling for better UX
+- **Form Validation**: Real-time validation with Zod schema validation

 ## Prerequisites